tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/modify-fssh.rst

         return state, parameters

-Now we can insert this function as a task into an instance of the FSSH algorithm object.
-To know where we should insert it, we can look at the ``update_recipe`` of the FSSH algorithm object (see :ref:`fssh_source`).
+Now we can insert this function as a task into an instance of the FSSH Algorithm object.
+To know where we should insert it, we can look at the ``update_recipe`` of the FSSH Algorithm object (see :ref:`fssh_source`).

 A good place to invert the velocities of frustrated trajectories is just at the end of the active surface updates.
 QC Lab makes this particularly easy to do by using Python's built-in list methods to append our new task to the end of the update recipe.